jwr42/dash-election-app/README.md

-# 2024 REgional UK General Election Results
+# 2024 Regional UK General Election Results

 What were the regional results of the UK general election?
 This application visualised the result of the United Kingdom's 2024 General Election result.
 It features: